howuang/moovee/README.md

-# Week 5 - Weekly Project with React JS
+# Moovee - Weekly Project with React JS

+## Description:
+This exercise is to create a Front End Website using public API from Movie DB API using React JS in Full Stack Web Development Bootcamp at Coderschool.

 ## File structure: